Paid survey sites provide a reliable way to earn extra cash, but they do have a rather mixed reputation.

 1. Join Multiple Survey Panels

 You’re never going to earn a bunch of money from only one survey site.
-(That said, the screenshot below shows I’ve earned over £77 ($100) on one site alone in the past few months!)
+(That said, there are some sites where I easily earn into the hundreds each year).

 If you need some to get you started, here are some suggestions: